bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

    (HTML/JSF).

 Layout
-   A Layout contains the main structure of an HTML page (e.g. a header, content and footer section).
+   A Layout contains the main structure of an HTML page (e.g., a header, content and footer section).
 For :ref:`Web Pages <user-interface-web-page>` the layouts are defined in the :ref:`CMS <cms>`.
 For :ref:`HTML Dialogs <html-dialogs>` the layouts are defined in the